Perledition/fuzzy-controller/README.md

 ![car-animation](_meta/use_case_cars.gif)

 For validation the famous use case of autonomous driving was utilized.
 Therefore the fuzzy-controller is used to adjust the speed of a following car in order to keep distance to a leading car and to avoid a crash but allow the car to accelerate when it's save to accelerate.
 The files for the specific experiment can be found the the folder "*experiment*", while the files and the code for the generic fuzzy-controller can be found in "*components/controller*".
 The main file for the experiment is "*experiment/simple_car_travel.py*".
+All pictures used can be found in "*_meta*"

 #### Framework

-##### Premises for this experiment
+##### Premises for this Experiment
 To concentrate only on the functionality of the fuzzy-controller the following premises do define the overall experiment situation.

 - The cars can only move in one direction which is forward.
 Therefore speed and velocity share the same meaning.